rish987/trackswitch-manuform/README.md

 all of them with a good amount of hot glue.
 Finally, install the trackswitch socket that was left dangling earlier.

-Your mounted trackswitch should like this (again, forgive the semi-print-failure I mentioned earlier):
+Your mounted trackswitch should like this (before getting covered in hot glue; again, forgive the semi-print-failure I mentioned earlier):
 <!--
 ![Mounted Trackswitch](images/trackswitch.png)
 -->